lidimayra/scrapinghub-api-demo/README.md

 cp scrapingapp/.env.sample scrapingapp/.env
 ```

-Update the `APIKEY` and `JOB_ID` values on it to match the ones provided to you on Scrapinghub dashboard.
+Update the `APIKEY` and `PROJECT_ID` values on it to match the ones provided to you on Scrapinghub dashboard.

 ## Run it on docker
 Build the docker imagine and spin up a container: